cysouw/diathesis/text/c09_adverbials.md

 - Intransitive activity: *arbeiten, blättern, bohren, denken, drehen, essen, feiern, forschen, fragen, fressen, kramen, kämpfen, qualifizieren, qualmen, rauchen, reden, regieren, saufen, schießen, singen, spielen, streiken, studieren, trinken, verhandeln, winken, zechen*
 - Transitive: *bauen, bearbeiten, befördern (transportieren), beschäftigen, betreiben, bewegen, braten, bringen, entwickeln, führen, helfen, lesen, schieben, schleppen, schreiben, sehen, verarbeiten, verbreiten, verfolgen, verwenden, verwerten, zahlen*

-### --- Resultative --- {.unnumbered}
+### --- Resultatives without diathesis --- {.unnumbered}

-### [ N | N ] Reflexive intransitive+resultative (*Reflexiv Resultativ*) {#sec:adverbial-intransitive-resultative}
+### [ N | N ] Reflexive intransitive resultative (*Reflexiv Resultativ*) {#sec:adverbial-intransitive-resultative}

 There is a special construction that apparently only exists for some intransitive verbs, like *schlafen* 'to sleep' [@next a].
-The verb is combined with a reflexive pronoun and a resultative adverbial.
+The verb is combined with a reflexive pronoun and a resultative adjective.
 The meaning of this construction approximately amounts to 'by performing the verb, the adverbial characteristic is achieved' [@next b].
+There is no role-remapping in this alternation, so this is no diathesis.
+The alternation is clearly related to the reflexive manner-of-movement diathesis [@next c], see [@sec:reflexive-manner-of-movement].
+Instead of a locational phrase (*nach New York*), the current construction uses a resultative adjective (*gesund*).

 ::: ex
+- Ich schlafe.
-- Ich schlafe mich gesund.
+- Ich schlafe mich gesund. \
-- (= Ich schlafe, und dadurch bin ich gesund.)
+  (= Ich schlafe, und dadurch bin ich gesund.)
+- Ich träume. \
+  Ich träume mich nach New York.
 :::

-The intransitive verbs that allow this seem to be strongly related to the agentive class of intransitive (see [@sec:participles-restrictions]), while typical patientive intransitives are not possible in this construction [@next], though note constructions like [@next c,d].
+There are many different adjectives attested in this construction.
+The few examples listed below are only illustrative and are in no way intended to be an exhaustive survey.
+It seems like possible adjectives are only bound by a speaker's imagination.
+In contrast, the intransitive verbs that allow for this construction are clearly restricted.
+They are strongly related to the agentive class of intransitive (see [@sec:participles-restrictions]).
+Typical patientive intransitives are not possible in this construction, like *scheitern* 'to fail' [@next a] or *wachsen* 'to grow' [@next b], though note constructions like [@next c,d].

 ::: ex
 - ^* Ich scheitere mich glücklich.